 In 2002, Jay regained his amateur status and competed in several events in the 30-and-over division becoming the 2002 U.S. Champion and runner up in both the ESA and BIA Championships as well as the FlowRider World Bodyboarding Championships, and was elected to the ESA All-Star Team for the first time since he was last an amateur in 1986.
 He came back in 2003 and defended his title as U.S. Senior Bodyboarding Champ once again.
-Also in 2003, he was honored by being recognized as one of the top ten wave-riding competitors ever to come out of the Eastern Surfing Association, ranking as the lone bodyboarder amongst that group and was also the first bodyboarder ever on the cover of that magazine.
+Also in 2003, he was honored by being recognized by Eastern Surf Magazine as one of the top ten wave-riding competitors ever to come out of the Eastern Surfing Association, ranking as the lone bodyboarder amongst that group and was also the first bodyboarder ever on the cover of that magazine.

 He has also dabbled in community theater and has appeared in 4 musical productions and has performed twice in the Disneyland Candlelight Choir.
-He is also a published writer having written pieces for nearly every bodyboarding publication in the world over the years.
+He is also a published writer having written pieces for nearly every bodyboarding publication as well as The Inertia online surf magazine.

 Vicki began her pro career that winter and quickly caught the eye of major sponsors allowing her to go on magazine photo trips, and eventually join the new Global Organization of Bodyboarders World Tour.
 Vicki, the lone Aussie on the Tour held her own with the top girls, and managed Top 10 finishes in the year-end ratings for several years.

 In 1998, she became the first Australian Women's Pro Champ, and her last major event was the 1998 World Surfing Games in Portugal where she finished 3rd.
 Additionally, Vicki is several-time women's World FlowRider Bodyboarding Champion!
 Her bodyboarding travels took her to 5 continents on promotional trips, photo shoots, and for competition.
 She continues to compete very occasionally in local Southern California events.